jundalisay/superb/content/en/research/jagor/ph/chapter-15b.md

 {{< q >}}
-“This earthen vessel was found in the porcelain factory of Tschisuka in the province of Odori, in South Idzumi, and is an  object belonging to the thousand graves . . .
-It was made by Giogiboosat (a celebrated Buddhist priest), and after it had been consecrated to heaven was buried by him.
-According to the traditions of the people, this place held grave mounds with memorial stones.
-That is more than a thousand years ago. . . .
+This earthen vessel was found in the porcelain factory of Tschisuka in the province of Odori, in South Idzumi.
+It belongs to the thousand graves..
+It was made by Giogiboosat (a celebrated Buddhist priest).
+He buried it after consecrating it to heaven.

+According to tradition, this place held grave mounds with memorial stones.
+That is more than 1,000 years ago..
 In the pursuit of my studies, I remained many years in the temple Sookuk, of that village, and found the vessel.

 I carried it to the high priest Shakudjo, who was much delighted therewith and always bore it about with him as a treasure.

 When he died it fell to me, although I could not find it.

 Recently, when Honkai was chief priest, I saw it again, and it was as if I had again met the spirit of Shakudjo.
 Great was my commotion, and I clapped my hands with astonishment; and, as often as I look upon the treasure, I think it is a sign that the spirit of Shakudjo is returned to life.
 Therefore I have written the history, and taken care, of this treasure.
 Fudi Kuz Dodjin.”
 {{< /q >}}